polarofficial/polar-ble-sdk/documentation/products/Polar360.md

 >
 >For security reasons, Polar 360 doesn't accept pairing overwrite.
 It means that if pairing is removed from the phone settings, trying to re-establish a new pairing from the same phone will get refused by the device as this could open up spoofing attack vector.
 Device must be put back to factory defaults before it can be paired again.

+>[!IMPORTANT]
+>
+>Pairing on the Polar 360 side is checking for proximity of the phone.
+Please be within 1 meter of range of your phone when attempting to pair your device to make sure the pairing is accepted by Polar 360.

 ### Memory management

-Polar 360 has 15 MB of space that it can use for storing all kinds of data, wheter it is activity, sleep or [SDK offline recordings](./../SdkOfflineRecordingExplained.md).
+Polar 360 has 15 MB of space that it can use for storing all kinds of data, whether it is activity, sleep or [SDK offline recordings](./../SdkOfflineRecordingExplained.md).

 Activity and sleep data is passively recorded by the device overtime and will start slowly filling up the memory if the data is never deleted by the SDK.